morrowind-modding/morrowind-modding.github.io/content/guides/patches/esp-replacer-patch-beginner-tutorial.md

 By the end of this tutorial you should understand how to use the Construction Set to:

 - Identify a mod conflict.
-- Patch an ESP to be compatible with another, without adding dirty references.
+- Make an ESP compatible with another ESP by turning the former into an ESP replacer patch.
+- Avoid adding [[dirty references]] while having multiple plugins loaded in the Construction Set.

 > [!caption|sban]
 > ![[comparison-screenshot-of-two-conflicting-mods.png]]